AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/public_state.md

 Just like the `PublicMutable` it is generic over the variable type `T`.
 The type `MUST` implement Serialize and Deserialize traits.

-You can find the details of `StablePublicState` in the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/stable_public_state.nr).
+You can find the details of `SharedImmutable` in the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/shared_immutable.nr).

 ### `new`

-Is done exactly like the `PublicMutable` struct, but with the `StablePublicState` struct.
+Is done exactly like the `PublicMutable` struct, but with the `SharedImmutable` struct.

 #include_code storage-stable-declaration /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust